-Transfer of Term A student may request to be transferred to a later term for personal or professional reasons.
+Transfer of Term

+A student may request to be transferred to a later term for personal or professional reasons.
 This transfer will take the form of a Leave of Absence according to the rules set in this catalog.
 Rules regarding readmission may also be applicable.

-Campus Security Policy Providing a safe campus environment for students and employees is of utmost importance to the Business School.
+Campus Security Policy

+Providing a safe campus environment for students and employees is of utmost importance to WBS.
 This is accomplished with the cooperation of local authorities, administration, faculty, and student body.

 Administration, faculty and students are required to adhere to all local and state laws and ordinances, applicable federal laws and Business School policy.
 Students and staff members must carry Business School issued identification cards and all visitors to the campus must check in and sign in at the front desk.
 Security cameras are used and placed in strategic areas.
-The Business School cooperates with law enforcement agencies to enforce all laws and Business School personnel will contact the appropriate law enforcement agencies as necessary.
+WBS cooperates with law enforcement agencies to enforce all laws and Business School personnel will contact the appropriate law enforcement agencies as necessary.

+Anti-Hazing Policy

-Anti-Hazing Policy Hazing means any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for the purpose of initiation or admission into, or affiliation with, any organization operating under the sanction of this Business School.
+Hazing means any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for the purpose of initiation or admission into, or affiliation with, any organization operating under the sanction of this Business School.
 Hazing includes, but is not limited to, any brutality of a physical nature, such as whipping, beating, and branding, forced calisthenics, exposure to the elements, forced consumption of any food, liquor, drug, or other substance, or other forced physical activity which could adversely affect the physical or mental health or safety of students.
-The Business School's students and individuals representing the Business School who work with students are prohibited from engaging in hazing activities.
-Individuals found guilty of violating this hazing policy will be subject to suspension or dismissal from the Business School.
-Ref.
-ISD- Volume 7 | No. 4 | 2018-2019 No Smoking Policy It is the policy of the Business School to provide a smoke and tobacco free environment consistent with the Business School's efforts to promote a campus setting conducive to learning and studying.
+WBS's students and individuals representing WBS who work with students are prohibited from engaging in hazing activities.
+Individuals found guilty of violating this hazing policy will be subject to suspension or dismissal from WBS.

+No Smoking Policy

+It is the policy of WBS to provide a smoke and tobacco free environment consistent with WBS's efforts to promote a campus setting conducive to learning and studying.
 As such, smoking is prohibited in and around the school facilities.
-It is the responsibility of all members of the Business School staff and student body to observe this smoke free policy and to politely remind others of their equal responsibility with regard to this health, courtesy and fire safety issue.
-Weapons Policy The Business School has adopted the following weapons policy: A student who brings a weapon to the school premises is in violation of the Business School's policy.
-The student will be immediately withdrawn from the Business School.
+It is the responsibility of all members of WBS staff and student body to observe this smoke free policy and to politely remind others of their equal responsibility with regard to this health, courtesy and fire safety issue.